 If you sell clothing online, providing a garment’s measurements is one of the most important steps you can take.
 There are specific ways you should measure depending on the platform you sell on.
-However, there are some basic measurements you should always provide to your customers.
-Including garment measurements will help you sell more, sell faster, and give your customers confidence to continue to buy from you because they’ll get a good fit.
-In this article we outline how to measure clothes for Poshmark.
+However, there are some basic measurements you should always provide.
+Including garment measurements will help you sell more, sell faster, and give your customers the confidence to continue buying from you.
+In this article we outline how to measure clothes for Poshmark by hand and with your mobile device.
+If you’re new to reselling or are looking for ways to improve your sales and exposure, be sure to check out our ultimate how to guide for reselling apparel.

 Why is measuring the clothes you’re selling so important?
 Yes it’s tedious, but your customers will thank you for it.
 The number one reason measurements are so important is because in vintage and secondhand apparel, determining fit without being able to try on is difficult.
 No one wants to purchase a garment that doesn’t fit, even if it’s not full price.
 No one likes returns either.
 An interesting fact to note, most global resellers (think ThredUP and The Real Real) have experimented with not providing measurements.
 The results were the same across the board – upset customers.
 What we mean to say is providing measurements is a must.